abhi-dev-in/delta-demo/README.md

 # delta-demo
-this is a demo for Git and Git hub Class
+this is a demo for Git and Git hub Class.